Haervwe/open-webui-tools/README.md

 ### Description

 Generate music using the ACE Step AI model via ComfyUI.
 This tool lets you create songs from tags and lyrics, with full control over the workflow JSON and node numbers.
+Features a beautiful, transparent custom audio player with play/pause controls, progress tracking, volume adjustment, and a clean scrollable lyrics display.
 Designed for advanced music generation and can be customized for different genres and moods.

 ### Configuration